IshaqueThePassionate/javascript-for-everyone/07_Dynamic_Typing/Readme.md

 ### Conclusion

 Understanding the differences between dynamic and static typing is crucial for selecting the right language for your project.
-JavaScript's dynamic typing offers great flexibility and ease of use, especially for web development and scripting, but requires careful management to avoid runtime errors.
+JavaScript's dynamic typing offers great flexibility and ease of use, especially for web development and scripting, but requires careful management to avoid runtime errors..